microsoft/vscode-docs/api/extension-guides/custom-editors.md

 The view side of a custom editor is implemented using a [webview](/api/extension-guides/webview).
 This lets you build the user interface of your custom editor using standard HTML, CSS, and JavaScript.
 Webviews cannot access the VS Code API directly but they can talk with extensions by passing messages back and forth.
 Check out our [webview documentation](/api/extension-guides/webview) for more information on webviews and best practices for working with them.

 The other part of a custom editor is the document model.
 This model is how your extension understands the resource (file) it is working with.
-A `CustomTextEditorProvider` uses VS Code's standard [TextDocument](/api/references/vscode-api#TextDocument) as its document model and all changes to the file are expressed using VS Code's standard text editing APIs.
+A `CustomTextEditorProvider` uses VS Code's standard [TextDocument](/api/references/vscode-api#TextDocument) as its document model and all changes to the file are expressed using VS Code's standard text editing APIs. `CustomReadonlyEditorProvider` and `CustomEditorProvider` on the other hand let you provide your own document model, which lets them be used for non-text file formats.

 Custom editors have a single document model per resource but there may be multiple editor instances (views) of this document.
 For example, imagine that you open a file that has a `CustomTextEditorProvider` and then run the **View: Split editor** command.
 In this case, there is still just a single `TextDocument` since there is still just a single copy of the resource in the workspace,  but there are now two webviews for that resource.

+### `CustomEditor` vs `CustomTextEditor`

+There are two classes of custom editors: custom text editors and custom editors.
+The main difference between these is how they define their document model.

+A `CustomTextEditorProvider` uses VS Code's standard [`TextDocument`](https://code.visualstudio.com/api/references/vscode-api#TextDocument) as its data model.
+You can use a `CustomTextEditor` for any text based file types. `CustomTextEditor` are considerably easier to implement because VS Code already know about how to work with text files and can therefore implement operations such as save and backing up files for hot exit.

+With a `CustomEditorProvider` on the other hand, your extension brings its own document model.
+This means that you can use a `CustomEditor` for binary formats such as images, but it also means that your extension is responsible for a lot more, including implementing save and backing.
+You can skip over much of this complexity if your custom editor is readonly, such custom editors for previews.

+> **Note:** `CustomEditorProvider` is still a proposed API in VS Code 1.45.
+We are aiming to finalize the API for VS Code 1.46.

+When trying to decide which type of custom editor to use, the decision is usually simple: if you are working with a text based file format use `CustomTextEditorProvider`, for binary file formats use `CustomEditorProvider`.

 ### Contribution point